Wednesday, April 18, 2007

 Getting Ready for Launch

 The weather has been horrible for working on the boat.
-The priority is the getting the bottom paint on so Ariel will be ready to launch.
-Bottom paint has a high copper content as well as some biocides which resist marine growth.
-We use an ablative paint which slowing wears away.
-Since we will not have the boat hauled again until 2008 we want to give extra special attention to getting the bottom right.
-Well so far we have not been able to work outside so I decided to do the watermaker installation.
+The priority is getting the bottom paint on so Ariel will be ready to launch.
+Bottom paint has a high copper content and includes biocides that resist marine growth.
+We use an ablative paint which slowly wears away.
+Since we will not have the boat hauled again until 2008, we want to give extra special attention to getting the bottom right.
+We haven't been able to work outside, so I decided to proceed with the watermaker installation.

 We are also busy taking things to the boat.
-With the closing date set we have to make the final decisions soon as what stays and what goes.
-We are actually in pretty good shape with the final choices around clothing and kitchen items.
+With the closing date set, we have to make the final decisions soon as to what stays and what goes.
+We're in good shape with the final choices around clothing and kitchen items.
 We have had some strange dishes lately as Linda is cleaning out the cupboards.

 Sunday, April 01, 2007